Kelseyville, California: 19th century

-In the centuries before Europeans arrived, the Eastern Pomo and Clear Lake Wappo people lived along the shores of Clear Lake.
-In addition to the plentiful fish caught in the lake and streams, they hunted waterfowl and gathered berries, seeds, clover and acorn.
+In the centuries before Europeans arrived, the Eastern Pomo and Clear Lake Wappo (also designated as Lile'ek Wappo) people lived along the shores of Clear Lake.
+In addition to the fish caught in the lake and streams, they hunted waterfowl and gathered berries, seeds, clover and acorn.
 The Pomo and Wappo built homes and canoes of tule reeds found at the lakeshore.